RinAllen18/java-coursework-showcase/Assignment5/CoffeeShopAccounting/README.md

-# Assignment 4 - BMI Coffee Shop Accounting
+# Assignment 5 - Coffee Shop Accounting

 ### Purpose
 This program that allows a coffee shop owner to input multiple sale amounts that each of his stores